 Stability estimates in the style of \emph{ii}) are useful to bypass abstract Yamada-Watanabe arguments and get strong existence directly.
 Among other possible applications, let us mention their importance in numerical schemes with distributional drifts, see e.g. the recent work \cite{goudenege2023numerical}.
 In this paper, stability estimates play a key role when solving McKean-Vlasov equations as in \emph{v}), see Section \ref{sec:MKV}.
 The study of stochastic flows \emph{iii}) for SDEs goes back to the classical work \cite{kunita1984stochastic}, see also \cite{fedrizzi2013holder, X-M-Flow, Menoukeu2013} for flows in irregular settings.
-In \emph{iv}), we can in fact derive differentiability with respect to perturbations of the noise in quite a bit more general than Cameron-Martin directions (see Remark \ref{rem:Malliavin}), in line with the observations from \cite{kusuoka1993regularity, friz2006}.
+In \emph{iv}), we can in fact derive differentiability with respect to perturbations of the noise quite a bit more generally than in Cameron-Martin directions (see Remark \ref{rem:Malliavin}), in line with the observations from \cite{kusuoka1993regularity, friz2006}.
 Concerning \emph{v}), regularisation by fractional noise for distribution dependent SDEs has been investigated in \cite{galeati2021distribution} and recently in \cite{han2022}.
 Above we only stated the simplest example of McKean-Vlasov equation for the sake of presentation, Theorem \ref{thm:MKV} below allows for more general dependence on $(X,\mu)$.
 The notion of $\rho$-irregularity in \emph{vi}) was introduced by \cite{CG16} as a powerful measurement of the averaging properties of paths.
 Extending $\rho$-irregularity from Gaussian processes to perturbed Gaussian processes has previously only been achieved efficiently via Girsanov transform, here we provide a simple and more robust alternative.
 Concerning \emph{vii}), regularisation by noise results for the transport equation were first established for Brownian noise in \cite{flandoli2010well} and further developed in \cite{MoNiPr2015,fedrizzi2013noise}, see also \cite{catellier2016rough,nilssen2020,galeati2021noiseless} for further investigations in the fractional case.

-Finally, let us mention that the scope of some intermediate estimates are larger than \eqref{eq:main exponent}, and therefore in some regime where we do not obtain strong well-posedness, we still obtain compactness and therefore existence of weak solutions.
-This is the content of Section \ref{sec:weak-compactness}.
+The scope of some intermediate estimates we obtain is larger than \eqref{eq:main exponent}, and therefore in some regime where we do not obtain strong well-posedness, we still get compactness and therefore existence of weak solutions.
+To state the result, we need to enforce the following different condition: